ZEV Ready Step 15: Support Drivers in Operating ZEVs and Using EVSE

 Maintaining the EVSE

 Most EVSE or charging stations require some maintenance over their lifetime, including potential for individual components to malfunction.
 For non-networked EVSE, factors that may increase maintenance include EVSE utilization, climate, and exposure to the elements.
-Networked EVSE tend to have higher operational and maintenance requirements.
+Networked EVSE tends to have higher operational and maintenance requirements.
 These charging stations typically include payment processing and data collection services that include additional components such as card readers and touchscreens.
-Networked EVSE likely require more maintenance compared to a non-networked unit; if authorization is required to charge, EVSE downtime increases significantly, according to an Avista Corp. pilot study.
+Networked EVSE units likely require more maintenance compared to non-networked units; if authorization is required to charge, EVSE downtime increases significantly, according to an Avista Corp. pilot study.

 Ongoing maintenance costs should be factored into EVSE acquisition to avoid extensive downtime.
 The Alternative Fuels Data Center recommends budgeting up to $400 annually per charger.
 Maintenance plans for EVSE are available through the GSA EVSE BPA.